 Using the wireless network connections between the systems, you can use normal network functions such as sharing of files, folders and printers.
-Using computer-to-computer network (ad hoc) connections, you can access the Internet through a computer connected directly to the Internet even if your computer is not directly connected to the Internet.
-For details, see "Using Network Services" on page 55.
+When a computer-to-computer network has been constructed, a computer that is not connected to the Internet can share the Internet by accessing another computer connected to the Internet.
+For details, see "Using Network Services" on page 54.